ZakGiles/Hangman/README.md

 # Hangman
-Simple hangman game in the command line
+Simple hangman game in the command line with names of countries as possible words.